Rushabh1208/College-Issue-Reporting/API_DOCUMENTATION.md

 ## [POST] /issues/report

 ### Description
 Allows a student to create a new issue report and optionally upload one image.
+Uploaded files are stored in AWS S3 and exposed through presigned URLs by default.

 ---